Street Resurfacing & Pavement Management

 Fall 2016 Street Resurfacing

-Slurry seal resurfacing will occur on about 11.5 miles of Temple City streets in November and December 2016.
+Slurry seal resurfacing was completed on about 11.5 miles of Temple City streets in November and December 2016.
 The City Council allocated $1.5 million of Measure R transportation funds for this project in the Fiscal Year 2016-17 City Budget.

-> List and map of streets to be slurry sealed
+> List and map of streets slurry sealed

 > Public notice regarding slurry seal project